Common Name: Chinese astilbe

 Tolerate: Rabbit, Deer, Heavy Shade, Black Walnut

-Easily grown in average, medium, well-drained soils in part shade to full shade.
+Easily grown in average, medium moisture, well-drained soils in part shade to full shade.
 Prefers moist, humusy, organically rich soils.
 Soils must not be allowed to dry out.
 If regularly watered, foliage will usually remain attractive throughout the growing season.
 A summer compost mulch helps retain soil moisture.
-Chinese astilbes are generally noted, however, for having better sun and drought tolerance than other species of astilbe.
+This Chinese astilbe variety is noted for having better sun and drought tolerance than most x arendsii hybrids.
 Removing faded flower stalks will not prolong bloom but may improve plant appearance, particularly if a ground cover look is desired.
 On the other hand, many gardeners leave the flower stalks in place after bloom because of the continuing ornamental interest of the dried seed heads.
 Divide clumps when overcrowding occurs (every 3-4 years).

 No serious insect or disease problems.
 Foliage decline (leaves brown up) may occur in hot summers and/or periods of drought if soils are not kept moist.
 Although Chinese astilbes have better drought tolerance than most other astilbes, they still do best with uniformly moist soils.

-Mass or group in shade gardens, woodland gardens and shaded areas of border fronts or cottage gardens.
-Excellent spreading ground cover or edging plant for shady areas.
+Mass or group in shade gardens, woodland gardens and shaded areas of border fronts and cottage gardens.
 Also effective on pond or stream banks.
+Foundations.